odoo/odoo/doc/reference/translations.rst

     variables.
 For situations where strings are formatted, this means the format string must be marked, not the formatted string

+The lazy version of `_` and `_t` is :func:`odoo._lt` in python and :js:func:`odoo.web._lt` in javascript.
+The translation lookup is executed only at rendering and can be used to declare translatable properties in class methods of global variables.

 Variables
 ^^^^^^^^^